Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/pkilzer/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Preston Kilzer is a graduate student in Nuclear Engineering at Purdue University.
+Preston Kilzer is a graduate student in Mechanical Engineering at Purdue University.